Peter-Bruce-1/Python-RiskBot/README.md

 you should now see the PythonScript "playing" the game

-please let me know if this didn't work for you or if any steps dont make sense/could be explained better?
+please let me know if this didn't work for you or if any steps dont make sense/could be explained better? to view your python script output you can press the ` key to view a console which will say what the pythonmanager is (hopefully) doing

 step5: